h2r/ein/README.md

 mkdir -p data/object_class_1
 ```
 To gather data for your objects, point your Kinect at your tabletop and run a command similar to:
+(NOTE: you may need to run freenect instead of openni)
 ```
 roslaunch openni_launch openni.launch depth_registration:=true
 rosrun node capture_object _data_directory:="$(rospack find node)/data" _class_name:="object_class_1" _run_prefix:="june2round1" _left_or_right_arm:="center" center